miao1007/AnimeWallpaper/README.md

 #### 2. remove the SDK keys

-this is my crash report's key, you can delete the config
+This is my private crash report's key, you can delete it in the config

-first remove `buildConfigField` line in [build.gradle](https://github.com/miao1007/AnimeWallpaper/blob/master/app/build.gradle)
+first remove `buildConfigField` line in [build.gradle](app/build.gradle)

 ```diff
 defaultConfig {